evanwill/go-go-ghpages-b/content/1-intro.md

 Git can be used on your personal computer, or by online services to track the development of a project, such as...

 [<span class="term">GitHub</span>](https://github.com/){:target="_blank" rel="noopener"}, a popular web platform for hosting Git repositories--i.e. a place to store and sync your project files online.
+Think of it as Google Drive for code with super robust "track changes" baked in.
 Built around the powerful version control of Git, it provides a handy web interface for managing, editing, and collaborating on repositories.

 Originally designed to manage large open-source software projects, GitHub's use has expanded to many other types of organizations and individuals, with [over 40 million users](https://octoverse.github.com/).